 Century Aluminum Issues Statement of Support for New Biden Administration Tariffs on Russian Aluminum

-/EIN News/ -- CHICAGO, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Century Aluminum Company (NASDAQ: CENX) today released the following statement from President and Chief Executive Officer Jesse Gary in support of the Biden administration’s decision to implement a 200% tariff on Russian aluminum imports into the United States:
+CHICAGO, Feb.
+24, 2023 (GLOBE NEWSWIRE) -- Century Aluminum Company CENX today released the following statement from President and Chief Executive Officer Jesse Gary in support of the Biden administration's decision to implement a 200% tariff on Russian aluminum imports into the United States:

 "Century Aluminum fully supports the Biden administration's decision to impose significant tariffs on the import of Russian aluminum and Russian aluminum embedded in downstream articles.
 For too long, Russian aluminum producers have flooded the market with excess production, undercutting U.S. competitors without consequence.